Omnomios/node-hashpattern/README.md

 ## Options

-**Crypto options**
+    Type

--t
+    -t [string] Default: "sha256"
-Specify the method of encryption.
+    Specify the method to hash with.

+    Prefix
--p
+    -p [string] Default: ""
-What prefix to prepend to the hash source
+    What prefix to prepend to the hash source.
+The hash source is always a hex encoded integer.

+    Detune
+    -d [number] Default: 0
+    Reduces the number of threads by [number]